 I try to bring the ideas and nuances behind security, hacking, and the wider hacker culture to a mainstream audience in creative, unique ways, with a view to raising awareness and knowledge around important cyber issues while hopefully providing some entertainment along the way.

 I split my time between creative/technical consultancy and speaking/writing, covering a wide range of sectors and topics.
 That's quite a boring and vague sentence so what I've done is made a list of works and added some accompanying images, thus successfully achieving the bare minimum required of a portfolio.

 I like to mix things up, from keynoting at the European Central Bank to working with contemporary dancers on theatrical stage performances to creating exhibits for spy museums to inspiring the next generation of hacking / privacy experts.

-This isn't an exhaustive collection of my work because, as you can imagine, working in the field of hacking/cybersecurity results in a mountain of very convoluted and deeply uninteresting non-disclosure agreements, even for projects that aren't particularly sensitive.
+This isn't an exhaustive collection of my work because working in the field of hacking/cybersecurity results in a mountain of very convoluted and deeply uninteresting non-disclosure agreements, even for projects that aren't particularly sensitive in any way.

 An espionage and hacking museum based in New York, I was SPYSCAPE's "Head of Hacking" throughout its yearslong journey from a single document full of potential story ideas to a 60,000 square foot attraction in the heart of Times Square.

 My role covered everything from drafting entire physical exhibits to creating briefs for a talented London design team who constructed a large and varied collection of immersive spy challenges and games.

 I also researched decades of spying/hacking history and working with skilled product designers, copywriters, developers, user experience professionals, and architects, all to ensure absolutely every real life story we told, from Alan Turing to Edward Snowden, made perfect sense in relation to every other aspect of the museum and left visitors with a mix of both knowledge and excitement.